 fbpx

-In 1997 the last whisky distillery in New Zealand was closed down and the hundreds of barrels of Cask Strength whisky was auctioned off or mothballed.
-In 2010, we bought the last 80,000 litres in 443 barrels from what had previously been stored in an old airplane hangar.
-The whisky now resides in the towering seaside bonds store in Oamaru.
-These are exceptionally rare drams from what was once the world’s southern-most distillery.
+In 1997, the last whisky distillery in New Zealand was closed, and hundreds of barrels of cask-strength whisky were either auctioned off or mothballed.
+By 2010, we secured the last 80,000 litres of this historic whisky, stored in 443 barrels, from an old airplane hangar.
+These rare and exceptional drams now age gracefully in our towering seaside bonds store in Oamaru, preserving a slice of whisky history from what was once the world’s southernmost distillery.

 The New Zealand Whisky Collection Barrel House.